Skip to main content

 Norwegian Encore is the cruise line's fourth Breakaway Plus Class ship and entered service in 2019.
 At 169,145 gross tons, she is also the largest ship in their fleet!

 If you are looking to sail to Alaska as a solo traveler, Norwegian Encore is a great option, as they have 82 cabins for single guests.
-In comparison, their newest ship -- Norwegian Prima -- only has 73.
+In comparison, one of the line's newest ships — Norwegian Prima — only has 73.
 In addition to cabins for solo guests, they also offer a solo lounge, which allows those traveling alone to mingle with others.

 With the open-air go-kart track, virtual reality arcade, quarter-mile-long promenade called The Waterfront that is home to dining venues and bars, and kids' programming, the ship is also a great option for families, too!